Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/management.rst

    :alt: img1

 .. note::

-   Some option may be shown but will not work with your Nitrokey eg. Fingerprints.
+   Some option may be shown but will not work with your Nitrokey, e.g. fingerprints.

 Windows
 -------